Create a Podcast RSS Feed Free in 2026

 2. Upload your rss.xml file.

-3. Enable GitHub Pages in settings.
+3. Enable GitHub Pages in the repository settings.

-Result: Your feed URL is https://username.github.io/my-podcast/rss.xml.
+Result: Your feed URL becomes https://username.github.io/my-podcast/rss.xml.

 Option B: Your Existing Website